Skip to main content

 Flat crates config

-For a single Cargo workspace where every crate shares the same changelog, release config, and publish settings, use the top-level crates: list:
+For a single Cargo workspace where the crates release on distinct tag tracks (multi-track), give each a distinct tag_template prefix in the top-level crates: list:

 crates: